marioa/2014-12-03-edinburgh/archer/git/README.md

 * Development encompassing multiple systems.
 * Collaborative development.
+* Reproducible results - the ability to associate results with a particular version of the code, e.g. for a publication
 * Keeping provenance (if you have a student working/researching for you)
    * Good skill for them to learn.
    * Keeps provenance (if they do good comments)